World Youth Day 2002: Days in the Diocese

-It was also Pope John Paul II's last World Youth day.

-World Youth Day 2002 solidified Days of the Diocese, held in various dioceses - with the majority in Montreal, Quebec and London, Ontario - as a major component leading up to the actual WYD Celebrations.

-The scale is massive: Days of the Diocese involved the participation of 35 of Canada's 72 dioceses.
+World Youth Day 2002 solidified Days of the Diocese, held in various dioceses, with the majority in Montreal, Quebec, and London, Ontario, as a major component leading up to the actual WYD Celebrations.
+Days of the Diocese involved the participation of 35 of Canada's 72 dioceses.
 Events in various communities welcomed pilgrims from all over the world with music, prayers, and cathechetical sessions.
 The week-long World Youth Day Celebrations involved the use of some 129 Catholic churches and 7 halls at Exhibition Place, 10 stages (as well as Downsview Park and 5 other parks in Toronto), 30 seminars, 10 prayer experiences, 300 vocational or service group exhibits, 10 cultural gatherings.

 John Paul II's last WYD

 With deteriorating health, there was speculation that the Pope would not be able to attend the celebrations.

-At his arrival address, he thanked the local, provincial, and federal levels of the Canadian government for supporting the idea of hosting WYD.
-He recalled his previous Apostolic Journeys to the country and acknowledged that he does not have the same physical strength he once had.
+His address thanked the local, provincial, and federal levels of the Canadian government for supporting the idea of hosting WYD, and recalled his previous Apostolic Journeys to the country and acknowledged that he does not have the same physical strength he once had.
 Pope John Paul II participated by being present at all the major events of the week.
 While not being able to participate in person, he did view the Friday Stations of the Cross via television coverage by the CBC.
 He led the Saturday evening vigil and presided over the Holy Mass on the Sunday, delivering a homily which focused on entrusting the future of the church to the youth.